Administration

 Web: www.soest.hawaii.edu/soestwp/education/undergraduate/advising/

-Program goals: To create and develop a teaching-learning relationship between the advisor/advisee to implement the advisee’s educational plan toward his or her intended degree.
+Program goals: To create and develop a teaching-learning relationship between the advisor/advisee to implement the advisee’s educational plan toward their intended degree.

 Advising mission: SOEST values and promotes collaborative relations between academic advisors, faculty advisors, and students to implement a personal education plan that is consistent with the student’s goal.